dantunesd/clean-code/README.md

 ### One abstraction level per function

- Good functions must do only one thing.
-But, how to know if it's doing really only one thing?
+ Good functions do only one thing.
+But, how to know if it's really doing only one thing?
 It must have only one abstraction level.
  Low and high details together it's a good sign that it's doing more than one thing.

 #### Bad